 The ring is the sign of the betrothal (or engagement) of man and woman to unite them and live together as husband and wife.
 The priest puts the rings on the fourth finger of the right hand of the bride and groom.
-Since a ring has no loose ends, it signifies the permanency and the lifelong nature of the relationship expected from the couple.
+Since a ring has no loose ends, it signifies the permanency, and the lifelong nature of the relationship expected from the couple.
 The call is to love each other always.
 The blessing of the crowns is the central part of the marriage ceremony.
-In the Malankara Orthodox tradition, the crown is usually replaced by a chain with a cross pendant and is placed around the neck of the bride and groom by the priest.
+In the Malankara Orthodox tradition, the crown is usually replaced by a chain with a Cross placed around the neck of the bride and groom by the priest.
+The couple is given "crowns" as they are now king and queen of their own kingdom on Earth (their new royal family) which they rule in love.
+These crowns are to be worn by the husband and the wife forever."